telerik/xamarin-forms-docs/sdk-browser-overview.md

 ## Native-only Examples

-Solutions that show how to use the controls when developing through **Xamarin.Android** or **Xamarion.iOS** are available in the  **/[installation-path]/Telerik UI for Xamarin [version]/Examples/** folder as well.
-Respectively, they are separated in different folders - iOS and Android.
+Solutions that show how to use the controls when developing through **Xamarin.Android** or **Xamarin.iOS** are included in the Telerik UI for Xamarin zip file provided for manual installation.

+Telerik_UI_for_Xamarin_[version]_[license].zip, where [version] marks the release and [license] is replaced with Dev or Trial depending on the license, is available for download from the [Downloads section of your Telerik account](https://www.telerik.com/account/product-download?product=UIXAM).
+Unzip the archive and go to Examples folder - Xamarin.Android and Xamarin.iOS solutions are available in separate folders - Android and iOS, respectively.

+In addition, the native-only examples are included as part of the [Telerik UI for Xamarin MSI installation]({%slug install-msi%}).
+You can find the solutions in the  "[installation-path]/Telerik UI for Xamarin [version]/Examples" folder.

 Visit the [Native Controls Wrappers]({%slug native-controls-overview%}) section for more information on Telerik Xamarin.Android and Xamarin.iOS components.